espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Time.md

 **Major Curse (11th)**

 You become so out of sync with time that it's hard for you to act, but when you do act, you do so with incredible speed.
-You become [[Slowed]], the value of your enfeebled condition increases to 3, and the penalty from your minor curse increases to -4.
+You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]], the value of your enfeebled condition increases to 3, and the penalty from your minor curse increases to -4.
 Time passes so much faster for you that your steps appear as a blur of motion to others.
 You gain a +4 status bonus to initiative rolls.
-Whenever you move, you're [[Concealed]] while you're moving and until the start of your next turn.
+Whenever you move, you're [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] while you're moving and until the start of your next turn.
 As normal for concealment where your location is still obvious, you can't use this concealment to Hide or [[Sneak]].
 Your status bonus to AC against attacks made against you from reactions or free actions while you're moving increases to +4.